alemis-pl/cryptos/README.md

 * Maven

 ### Status ###
-* Integration with Bitfinex almost finished (code refactoring needed).
+* Integration with Bitfinex.
-* Integration with Okex almost finished (code refactoring needed).
+* Integration with OKCOIN.
-* Integration with Bitstamp under development (problem with authorization).
+* Integration with Bitstamp under development.
-* Integration with Oanda under development - first steps.
+* Integration with Oanda.